-VMware's recent acquisition of the cloud-based backup service Mozy may confuse server virtualization users because it doesn't make sense from a server standpoint,
+VMware's recent acquisition of the cloud-based backup service Mozy may confuse server virtualization users because it doesn't make sense from a server standpoint, but it could help IT pros with virtual desktop backup and storage demands.

 The Mozy acquisition is also likely an important part of VMware's strategies for moving customer desktops to the cloud, analysts said.